resublime/openerp-env/README.md

 ```
 # Start a container, just for playing around in
-docker run -t -i -dns=8.8.8.8 -dns=172.17.42.1 ubuntu /bin/bash
+docker run -t -i -dns=172.17.42.1 ubuntu /bin/bash

 # Install dig and nano
 apt-get install -y dnsutils nano net-tools ping

-# Check if the DNS finds the dbserver that was setup above (probably not)
+# Check if the DNS finds the dbserver that was setup above
 dig dbserver

-# Show the IP address of the container
-ifconfig

-dig @172.17.42.1 dbserver

-nano /etc/resolv.conf
 ```